SalomePlatform/yacs/doc/yacsgen.rst

   in the coupler output.

 .. warning::

-   when the application is stopped, the containers are killed, and this can cause information losses in their output files.
+   When the application is stopped, the containers are killed, and this can cause information losses in their output files.

 The working directory
 ++++++++++++++++++++++++++++++++++++++